 Auth

-Contrail has four auth mechanisms.
-Which one applies depends on who’s calling and what they’re asking for.
+Contrail has six auth mechanisms.
+Which one applies depends on who’s calling, where they’re calling, and what they’re asking for.

 MechanismUsed byFor